 Other important aspects of the program

-- Includes 160 hours of classroom and online instruction and a 160-hour externship in
+- Includes 160 hours of classroom and online instruction and a 160-hour externship in a medical facility

 - Includes CPR certification and a national certification exam

 - Cost is $2,499 (full payment due upon registration)